brichards21/anime-proj-site/index.md

 </tbody>
 </table>

-All data cleaning was conducted using NumPy and Pandas in Python.
-The code for data cleaning can be found here.
+Most data cleaning was conducted using `NumPy` and `pandas` in Python with some final touches conducted using `tidyverse` and `dplyr` in R.
+The code for data cleaning can be found in the GitHub repository linked at the top of the page.

 ## Research Questions